Photography: © Beholdr. Photo by Effie Liu.

 Artists, and the people who love them, come to New York City seeking communities of free-wheeling makers, thinkers, and doers.
 PARTICIPANT INC is one of those rare places where they find each other.

 We’ve never visited without seeing Lia there.
 She’s woven into the neighborhood’s history, one that would not have been so textured and culturally rich without her.
 In 2008, New York Magazine named PARTICIPANT the Best Alternative Art Space.
-And Lia hasn’t stopped making waves since.
+Lia hasn’t stopped making waves since.

 Want to know where art is headed next?
 Here are the ones to watch.